Scientology and law: Scientology versus the Internet

+Beginning in the mid-1990s, Scientology launched a coordinated legal campaign to prevent the online distribution of its confidential materials.
+Early lawsuits relied on copyright claims, but when courts required the Church to authenticate the leaked documents, Scientology increasingly shifted to trade-secret arguments, which allowed them to assert confidentiality without publicly producing the disputed texts.
+The campaign included lawsuits against individuals, ISPs, and online archives, as well as attempts to expand liability for hyperlinks and online discussion.

-Starting in the 1980s, Scientology filed lawsuits against a number of Internet users, The Washington Post newspaper, over fifteen various Internet service providers in The Netherlands, and others concerned in the matter of Karin Spaink, a supporter of Arnie Lerma and other Internet activists who posted on her Web page excerpts from Scientology's confidential works.
+Scientology filed lawsuits against a number of Internet users, The Washington Post newspaper, over fifteen various Internet service providers in The Netherlands, and others concerned in the matter of Karin Spaink, a supporter of Arnie Lerma and other Internet activists who posted on her Web page excerpts from Scientology's confidential works.
 This legal case included claims by Scientology that hyperlinks to alleged copyright infringements were also illegal.
 Spaink's case was taken all the way to the Supreme Court of the Netherlands; however, the Court rejected Scientology's claims in their entirety, including the claims regarding hyperlinks.